 Using joint titling of real estate, financial accounts and other assets in Florida

-Joint titling of assets in Florida, done the wrong way, often creates more problems than it solves, as discussed concerning why to avoid jointly titling assets with adult children.
-However, there are circumstances where it can work, such as between a husband and wife OR a co-owner with an equal financial stake in the real property.
+Joint titling of assets in Florida, done the wrong way, often creates more problems than it solves, as discussed concerning why to avoid jointly titling Florida assets with adult children.
+However, there are circumstances where it can work, such as joint titling between a husband and wife, known as tenancy by the entireties in Florida, OR as joint tenancy with a right of survivorship co-owner with an equal financial stake in the real property.
+NOTE: titling as a tenancy in common in Florida with another person will still require a probate for BOTH parties without additional planning.
 This strategy can also work with an adult child when a parent is again and may need long term skilled nursing care AND that child will be the sole heir to the estate.

 The same principle and rules may apply for other non-real estate assets; however, I advise CAUTION in this kind of strategy, because, as discussed in the referenced article, when you jointly title your assets, you EXPOSE them to the joint owner’s liabilities that may include divorce, foreclosures or bankruptcies.